LIRIDE-UdeS/city_downscaling/Step_2/README.md

 3. A file containing the household-weighted expenditure shares by SED subfactor for each expenditure category.
 This file must be prepared by the user.
 The file spending_by_income.xlsx was built using data from Institut de la Statistique du Québec (ISQ).

 ## Outputs

-This step generates two output folders:
+This step generates two outputs:

 1. {IMPACT}_by_category/ — one Excel file per consumption category containing the environmental impacts by SED subfactor.
 Used as input for Step 3.
-2. {IMPACT}_by_subfactor/ — one Excel file per SED subfactor containing the environmental impacts by consumption category.
+2. {YEAR}_{IMPACT}_{FACTOR}.xlsx — a single Excel file in long format containing the total environmental impacts and impacts per household by consumption category and SED subfactor.
 Used as input for Step 4.